Oatmeal Brownies

 Notes

-TO FREEZE: Place brownies in a ziplock bag and store in the freezer for up to 6 months.
+TO FREEZE: Transfer cooled brownies to a freezer-safe container and freeze for up to six months.

 Nutrition